spraakbanken/Cassandra/wellanders/readme.txt

 Problem: data available only up to 1926.
 Solution: use the bookable computer at our university library which gives full access.
 It is possible to email the results from there, so should be OK.
 Problem: some queries will be adjusted wrt historical variants (taga, hava, bliva, giva osv).
 Plural forms?
+Problem: OCR on historical newspapers might be quite bad.
+Some kind of evaluation desirable.

 7. Mediesök: leave for now.